matteorizzuto/matteorizzuto.github.io/_pages/about.md

 <br>
 Welcome to my website!

-Here is a little bit about me.
 I am in the 4th year of my Ph.D. in the [Ecosystem Ecology Lab](http://shawnleroux.wixsite.com/lerouxlab) at [Memorial University](www.mun.ca/biology).

 I completed a BSc in Biology and a MSc in Evolution of Animal and Human Behaviour at the [University of Turin](www.unito.it/en).
 I then enrolled in a MRes in Ecology, Evolution and Conservation at Imperial College London, which I completed with Distinction.